Mellophone: Difference from the horn

 The marching mellophone is used in place of the horn for marching because it is a bell-front instrument allowing projection of the sound in the direction that the player is facing.
-This is especially important in drum corps and marching bands because the audience is typically on only one side of the band.
-There are also marching B French horns with a bell-front configuration.
+This is especially important in drum corps and marching bands because the audience is typically on only one side of the ensemble.
 Mellophones are usually constructed with a smaller bore for louder volume than marching French horns.
-Marching B horns do use a horn mouthpiece and have a more French horn-like sound but are more difficult to play accurately on the field.
+There are also marching B♭ French horns with a bell-front configuration; these do use a horn mouthpiece and have a more French horn-like sound, but are more difficult to play accurately on the field.

 Another factor in the greater use of mellophones is its ease of use as compared to the difficulty of playing a French horn consistently well.
 In a French horn, the length of tubing (and the bore size) make the partials much closer together than other brass instruments in their normal range and, therefore, harder to play accurately.
 The F mellophone has tubing half the length of a French horn, which gives it an overtone series more similar to a trumpet and most other brass instruments.

-In summary, the mellophone is an instrument designed specifically to bring the approximate sound of a horn in a package which is conducive to playing while marching.
-Outside a marching setting, the traditional French horn is ubiquitous and the mellophone is rarely used, though they can be used to play French horn parts in a concert band or orchestra.
+The mellophone is an instrument designed specifically to bring the approximate sound of a horn in a package which is conducive to playing while marching.
+Outside a marching setting, the traditional French horn is ubiquitous and the mellophone is rarely used.